heistp/wanonpcap/README.md

 # wanonpcap

-This is a simple pcap anonymizer for radiotap + 802.11 captures (libpcap type
+This is a basic pcap anonymizer for radiotap + 802.11 captures (libpcap type
 127) and Ethernet captures (type 1).
 MAC, IPv4 and IPv6 addresses may be
 encrypted, pseudonymed (aliased) or left alone.
 Captures may be unencrypted using the same key and settings, although any truncated data is lost.